gioele-scaletta/Coding-Exams-Politecnico-di-Torino/System_and_Device_Programming/README.md

+# ES DUE E TRE ANCORA DA METTERE A POSTO

 ## In [exam.cpp] you can find the code I developed during the System and Device Programming.
-## The exam assignment is available below:
+The exam assignment is available below:

-## The available time to develop the exam was not fixed since the exam included other exercises too.
+### The available time to develop the exam was not fixed since the exam included other exercises too.